 Black Friday!
 The best time to do your shopping… or is it?
 This phenomenon, which originated in the USA, has already become well established in the UK since it first introduced by Amazon in 2010.
 As it has evolved over time, the event has also extended in length (now the discounts last around a week or two) and increased in popularity.

-Black Friday 2019 is on Friday the 29th of November in the UK.
-Although many retailers start the sales up to two weeks prior to the event.
+Black Friday is on the Friday following Thanksgiving in the US.
+This means the date changes from year to year – Thanksgiving is on the fourth Thursday in November.
+Bear in mind though that many retailers start the sales up to two weeks prior to the event.

 This article will give you some basic information about this largely hyped event.
 Read more to find out what to expect, where to shop, and what to be wary of.